Program Requirements

 All physician assistant students are required to have a personal cell phone, email address and Internet access.

-Refer to the PA Admissions Booklet 2024-2025 for detailed admissions requirements, curriculum information and application instructions.
+Refer to the PA Admissions Booklet 2025-2026 Application Cycle for detailed admissions requirements, curriculum information and application instructions.

-• Foreign educated students must have their international college transcripts from all higher-level institutions attended evaluated by one of the following credential evaluators: ECE (Educational Credential Evaluators) at www.ece.org, WES (World Education Services) at www.wes.org or SpanTran: The Evaluation Company at www.spantran.com.
-Please be advised that this process may take several months and must be completed in order to submit and complete the CASPA application.
+• Foreign educated students must have their international college transcripts from all higher-level institutions attended evaluated by one of the following credential evaluators: ECE (Educational Credential Evaluators) at www.ece.org or WES (World Education Services) at www.wes.org.
+Please be advised that this process may take several months and must be included with the completed CASPA application.

 • Applicants whose native language or language of the home is not English must take the Test of English as a Foreign Language (TOEFL).
 The minimum acceptable TOEFL score for admission is 250 for the computer-based test and 100 for the Internet-based test.
 Please note that TOEFL scores are only valid for two years.
 Official TOEFL scores must be reported on the CASPA application and be mailed to CASPA by the application deadline.